Khaloudinho/multimedia-assignments/README.md

+# Title
-# multimedia-assignments
+- multimedia-assignments

-- Authors
+# Authors
-Khaled BOUGUETTOUCHA
+- Khaled BOUGUETTOUCHA

-- Description
+# Description
-All assignments we had to submit during multmedia course
+- This repository contains all the assignments we had to submit during multmedia course

-- How to use it ?
+# How to use it ?
-Just download the folder you want to see and open the file ```index.html``` in your favourite browser
+- Just download the folder you want to see and open the file ```index.html``` in your favourite browser